gabetucker2/gostack/README.md

  ***gostack***'s stacks...
  * ...replace arrays, maps, and matrices, eliminating the need for translating data between varying data types while supporting smooth conversion between stacks and your existing data structures
- * ...offer the minimum functions needed for unlimited flexibility, allowing the user to seamlessly write what would previously have been a verbose monstrosity of 5 nested for-loops in a single yet concise line
+ * ...offer the minimum functions needed for unlimited flexibility, allowing the user to seamlessly write what would previously have been a verbose monstrosity of 5 nested for-loops in a single, yet concise, line
  * ...allow the user to get and set based on reference or object with ease, preventing the user from having to worry about convoluted pointer/address management
  * ...support the treatment of stacks as matrices, allowing the user to easily manage data tables, perform linear algebra, and control deep-versus-shallow matrix operations
  * ..., even when our built-in functions aren't enough, allow the user to effortlessly implement their own lambda functions to create novel stack mechanisms of their own design

  Is ***gostack*** really more efficient than ***classical go***?
 To put this to the test, we created a race for the two; they each have to complete 3 data management tasks as quickly and efficiently as possible.
-Whereas ***classical go*** took 45 lines to make it to the finish, ***gostack*** took roughly one fifth the amount of lines (merely 10)—[see for yourself!](/tutorials/race.md)
+Whereas ***classical go*** took 45 lines to make it to the finish, ***gostack*** took merely 8—[see for yourself!](/tutorials/race.md)

  To get a better feel of the library, feel free to take a look at some [examples](/tutorials/Bootstrap.go) of how ***gostack*** can substitute commonly-used functions.